 If you start with the story, it immediately gives the reader intimate insight and a point of connection.

 2. Focus less on accomplishments.
 Yes, potential clients or employers absolutely want to know that you’re credentialed and qualified to do your job well.
 However, they don’t care about every single certificate, award, or accolade that you’ve been given.
 They don’t even care that much about the university you attended or that you were classmates with some famous person.
-Spare them the read and only include two or three of your most important academic degrees, awards, or accomplishments.
+Spare them the read and only include one or two of your most important academic degrees, awards, or accomplishments.
 They'll be better able to retain and recall small doses of information.

 3. Lighten up, and include something fun.
 You can’t be all work and no play.
 Share a bit of your life outside of work.
 Whether you like to golf or recently went zip-lining with your cousin in Jamaica, sharing some of your more intimate, fun side will likely appeal to your audience.
 You can choose a special talent, a specific hobby, your favorite movie, or even a bad habit that you’re working to break.